jjooyy/leetcode/README.md

-# leetcode
-Solutions for Leetcode
+This directory holds solutions for Leetcode problems written by C++.
+All problems have passed the test (accepted).